-Stratigraphy and Earth history, tectonics, stratigraphy of pelagic limestones.
+Stratigraphy and Earth history, tectonics and structural geology, stratigraphy of pelagic limestones.

-Walter Alvarez was born and raised in Berkeley, attended Carleton College in Minnesota, and received his PhD in geology at Princeton.
-His thesis research (and honeymoon) was in the roadless desert of northernmost South America, living with Guajiro Indians and smugglers.
+Walter Álvarez was born and raised in Berkeley, attended Carleton College in Minnesota, and received his PhD in geology at Princeton.
+His thesis research (and honeymoon) was in the roadless desert of northernmost South America, living with Wayúu Indians and smugglers.
 He then worked for an oil company in Holland, and in Libya at the time of Colonel Gaddafi's revolution.

-Stratigraphy and Earth history, focusing on comet and asteroid impacts and their role in causing mass extinctions and influencing the course of evolution of life; tectonics of the Mediterranean region; global tectonics; geology of the Quaternary Roman Volcanic Province and its implication for dating glacial cycles and for understanding Roman archeology; stratigraphy of pelagic limestones; Big History.
+Stratigraphy and Earth history, focusing on comet and asteroid impacts and their role in causing mass extinctions and influencing the course of evolution of life.
+Tectonics, stratigraphy, and structural geology of the Mediterranean region, especially Italy, Sardinia, Corsica, Spain, North Africa, and the Sahara.
+Global tectonics.
+Geology of the Quaternary Roman Volcanic Province and its implication for dating glacial cycles and for understanding Roman archeology.
+Stratigraphy of pelagic limestones.
+History of geology.
+Big History.

 1962 B.A.
 Carleton College, Northfield, Minnesota (Major: Geology).

 1967 Ph.D.
 Princeton University, Princeton, New Jersey (Geology)

 Thesis: "Geology of the Simarua and Carpintero areas, Guajira Peninsula, Colombia."

 Guggenheim Fellow, 1983-84.